pranavkombra/Your-Talking-Ceo/README.md

 <<<<<<< HEAD
 # Maneuver Voice AI — Talk to Founder

 A full-stack voice AI application that lets prospects have a natural conversation with **Husain Topiwala**, founder of **Maneuver**.
-Alex runs discovery (who you are, your problem, timeline, budget) and answers questions about Maneuver — with visuals that appear in sync with the voice via LiveKit RPC.
+Husain runs discovery (who you are, your problem, timeline, budget) and answers questions about Maneuver — with visuals that appear in sync with the voice via LiveKit RPC.

 ## Architecture